Click and read WINEMAKING IN THE ERA OF CLIMATE CHANGE

 Yeast assimilable nitrogen and gluconic acid determination: a valuable tool to improve the winemaking process in extreme weather conditions

 The increase of the temperatures, in the recent years, has changed much the meteorological parameters influencing deeply the agricultural activities.
-This phenomena called “climate change” leads vintages characterized by water scarcity high temperatures as well as vintages characterized by low temperatures and high levels of rainfall jeopardising the correct evolution of the winemaking process and particularly the alcoholic fermentation.
+This phenomena called “climate change” leads vintages characterized by water scarcity high temperatures as well as vintages characterized by low temperatures and high levels of rainfall jeopardising the correct evolution of the winemaking process and particularly the alcoholic fermentation and how to avoid the stuck fermentation.

 Management of alcoholic fermentation in vintages with high temperatures and water scarcity